vfdev-5/TestRestApi2/README.md

 ### TODO
+03/09/2015

 - OK = Login as github/google user using a link from test html
 - OK = Logout user using a link from test html
 - OK = Display Login/Logout options on the test html
-- Convert 3rd party token to my Api token
+- OK = Convert 3rd party token to my Api token

+04/09/2015
+Client side :
+- Obtain user details from 3rd party social oauth resource using AJAX
+- Convert tokens using AJAX